szukiadam/ChessPersonality/README.md

 Logs:
 2021-02-27: decided which features to select, made some adjustments in the code according to this
+2021-03-01: improvements, getting nearer to extract useful data from a single game

 ## Introduction
 The general idea of my project is to differentiate chess styles and personalities, as it might be useful to predict the outcomes of the games.<br>